mrnetwork0001/ClawSight/README.md

 #  ClawSight (Trade Audit Terminal)
 ### *Audit Your PnL.
 Roast Your Bias.
 Built for the Binance Ecosystem.*

 **ClawSight** is the first agentic AI dashboard designed to tell you the mathematical truth about your trades.
-Using the **OpenClaw SDK**, it retrieves actual Binance market data and audits your trade performance—grading you on your timing, risk management, and market awareness.
+Using the **OpenClaw SDK**, it retrieves actual Binance market data and audits your trade performance; grading you on your timing, risk management, and market awareness.

 <img width="1547" height="962" alt="18 03 2026_08 21 14_REC" src="https://github.com/user-attachments/assets/df728691-6b28-49f4-80ee-bf8dd1fa51fa" />